github-education-resources/graduation/vansjyo/vansjyo.md

 ---
-name: Vanshika # No longer than 18 characters
+name: Vanshika
-institution: NITK Surathkal 🚩 # no longer than 58 characters
+institution: NITK Surathkal
-profile_pic: vansjyo.jpg # Name and extension of your profile picture(ex. mona.png)
+profile_pic: vansjyo.jpg
-quote: May the job be with you # no longer than 100 characters
+quote: May the job be with you
 github_user: vansjyo
 ---